 There are a lot of different opinions when it comes to working during pregnancy.
-Some moms think that you should quit working when you first find out you’re expecting, and some moms work all the way up to labor and then go back to work right afterwards.
-In addition, there are medical conditions that require you to stop working.
+Some moms think that you should quit working when you first find out you’re expecting, and some moms work all the way up to labor and then go back to work right afterward.
+Besides, there are medical conditions that require you to stop working.
 There are pros and cons to both sides, and they’re worth looking at, especially if you aren’t sure what you should do.

 Benefits of leaving work early

 If you stop working shortly after becoming pregnant, you will definitely have more time to focus on your growing child.
 Also, you won’t have to deal with the stress of work, which is especially true if your job is more stressful than average.
 However, there are some downsides to leaving work early as well.

 For one thing, you will be dreadfully bored.
 One of my sisters quit her job early and she was always complaining of being bored and having nothing to do but sit around, clean the house, and focus on being pregnant.
 Also, since she wasn’t working, she and her husband didn’t have as much money.
 Though my brother-in-law had a decent job and was able to support them just fine, she couldn’t save as much money as she wanted.